How to choose the right brand of paint?

 There are other business related reasons that I use a trade supplier of course, they offer free delivery, even with single sample colours in tiny pots, which helps when business is hectic.
 Choosing trade paint maintains good relations with my decorators.
 Speak designer paint to your decorator and see his face fall.
 I think this has more to do with coverage than anything else but trade paints are designed with trade in mind so this keeps the team happy, which makes my life more enjoyable!
 Lastly, and the magic ingredient in this proven system, is that the Trade Supplier can match any colour I choose to sample.

-Using the F&B colour chart as my bible, the colour swatch can be exactly (or near enough) replicated.
+Using a colour chart as my bible, the colour swatch can be exactly (or near enough) replicated.
 This makes life a LOT more simple.
 Of course, it is always essential to order a sample pot first before paying to have a bespoke colour mixed and you need to use this pot on ALL walls in the room to check how the light affects its vibrancy as huge mistakes can be made otherwise.